Hyperparameter Optimization for AST Differencing: Related Work

 \subsection{Advanced AST Differencing Algorithms}

-Since the preliminary work from Chawathe et al. \cite{10.1145/233269.233366}, two AST differencing algorithms with a large impact recently are GumTree from Falleri et al. \cite{falleri_fine-grained_2014} and ChangeDistiller from Fluri et al. \cite{fluri_change_2007}.
+Since the preliminary work by Chawathe et al. \cite{10.1145/233269.233366}, two AST differencing algorithms with a large impact recently are GumTree~\cite{falleri_fine-grained_2014} and ChangeDistiller~\cite{fluri_change_2007}.
 Several works have extended ChangeDistiller and GumTree with the goal of improving their performance.
-For instance, Higo et al. propose an extension of GumTree \cite{higo_generating_2017} with the goal of making edit-script shorter and them closer to developers’ actual editing sequences.
-For that, in addition of the 4 actions proposed by GumTree, they propose a new one: copy-and-paste.
-They found that 18\% of the generated edit-scripts using their approach are shorter than those from GumTree.
-Dotzler et al. \cite{dotzler_move-optimized_2016} present an extension of GumTree and ChangeDistiller with uses optimizations to shorten the resulting edit scripts.
-In particular, they present an algorithm, MTDIFF based on ChangeDistiller, which improves the detection of moved code.
-As results, this AST diff algorithm is able to reduce the length of edit-scripts.

-Matsumoto et al. \cite{matsumoto_beyond_2019} present an hybrid AST diff approach which matches the AST nodes with also information of \emph{diff} command (based on Myers algorithm \cite{myers1986ano}).
-Their results show that their approaches generate shorter edit-script than \gumtree for the 30-50\% of the cases analyzed.
-Similarly, Yang and Whitehead \cite{Yang2019Pruning} use textual-differencing to prune the AST.
-Their result show that this pruning-based technique reduces both the number of nodes and shortens the execution time.
-The authors also present an extension of ChangeDistiller \cite{Yang2019WithinStatement} which allows diff algorithm to identify fine-grained changes within statements.
+For example, Higo et al.~\cite{higo_generating_2017} extend GumTree by adding a new edit type: copy-and-paste.
+They found that 18\% of the edit-scripts generated using their approach are shorter than those from GumTree.
+Dotzler et al.~\cite{dotzler_move-optimized_2016} present MTDIFF, based on ChangeDistiller, which improves the detection of moved code and is able to reduce the length of edit-scripts.
+Matsumoto et al. \cite{matsumoto_beyond_2019} present a hybrid AST diff approach that matches the AST nodes with information from the \emph{diff} command (based on the Myers algorithm \cite{myers1986ano}), and is able to generate shorter edit-scripts than \gumtree for the 30-50\% of the cases analyzed.
+Yang and Whitehead \cite{Yang2019Pruning} use textual-differencing to prune the AST.
+This reduces both the number of nodes and the execution time.

-Frick et al. \cite{frick_generating_2018} present an extension of GumTree, Iterative Java Matcher (IJM), that produces more accurate and compact edit scripts by improving the quality of the generated move and update actions.
-Huang et al. present ClDiff \cite{huang_cldiff_2018}, an AST differencing algorithm that produce concise edit-script by grouping and linking AST nodes affected by changes.
-Their evaluation of ClDiff shows that this approach generates shorter edit scripts for 48\% file-pairs than GumTree.
+Frick et al. \cite{frick_generating_2018} present an extension of GumTree, Iterative Java Matcher (IJM), which produces more accurate and compact edit-scripts by optimizing move and update edits.
+Huang et al. present ClDiff \cite{huang_cldiff_2018}, an AST differencing algorithm that produces concise edit-scripts by grouping and linking AST nodes affected by changes.
+It generates shorter edit-scripts than GumTree for 48\% file-pairs analyzed.